 The Importance of a Team SWOT Analysis.

-By this stage in your career, I’ve no doubt that you’re well aware of what a SWOT analysis is.
+A team SWOT analysis has a become an essential element of envisioning and creating plans for the future of any business.
 One concern of mine, however, is that the simple process of a SWOT analysis – and the remarkable impact it can have on an organisation – is often under-utilised, or leveraged in the wrong way.

-‘Gathering the data is one thing, but using it to improve your organisation can be better facilitated with Best Practice Talent and the PXT Select software.‘
+‘Gathering the data is one thing, but using it to improve your organisation can be better facilitated with Best Practice Recruitment and the PXT Select software.‘

 By running through your staff member’s strengths, weaknesses, opportunities and threats, you’re able to gain a detailed picture of your team members, determine whether or not you’re deploying your organisation’s resources effectively, identify shortfalls and risks, and help underpin your organisation’s strategy and vision moving forward.
 I often talk about this in the context of a sport’s team, where a coach has conducted a SWOT analysis on each of the players, and positions them on the field accordingly.